SarojKr3280/Hiring-Process-Analytics/README.md

 My job is to analyze the provided data and answer certain questions that can help the company improve its hiring process.
 Here's what I'll be doing:
 <br>
-Handling Missing Data: Check if there are any missing values in the dataset.
+<b>Handling Missing Data:</b> Check if there are any missing values in the dataset.
 If there are, decide on the best strategy to handle them.
 <br>
-Clubbing Columns: If there are columns with multiple categories that can be combined, do so to simplify your analysis.
+<b>Clubbing Columns:</b>If there are columns with multiple categories that can be combined, do so to simplify your analysis.
 <br>
-Outlier Detection: Check for outliers in the dataset that may skew your analysis.
+<b>Outlier Detection:</b>Check for outliers in the dataset that may skew your analysis.
 <br>
-Removing Outliers: Decide on the best strategy to handle outliers.
+<b>Removing Outliers:</b>Decide on the best strategy to handle outliers.
 This could be removing them, replacing them, or leaving them as is, depending on the situation.
 <br>

-Data Summary: After cleaning and preparing your data, summarize your findings.
+<b>Data Summary:</b> After cleaning and preparing your data, summarize your findings.
 This could involve calculating averages, medians, or other statistical measures.
 It could also involve creating visualizations to better understand the data.
 <br>
-Data Analytics Tasks:
+<h4>Data Analytics Tasks:</h4>
 After downloading the dataset, use Excel to answer the below questions:
 A. Hiring Analysis: The hiring process involves bringing new individuals into the organization for various roles.